JustAnotherHeroRiding/Lesson-3---JS-Further/Lesson 3 Notes.md

 ## Number guesser game
 - SkeletonCSS #DONE
 - Create the html layout #DONE
-- Create a function to create a random number
+- Create a function to create a random number #DONE
-- Initialize a const with 3 guesses to check the number
+- Initialize a const with 3 guesses to check the number #DONE
-- Check function to see if the number that the user guessed is correct
+- Check function to see if the number that the user guessed is correct #DONE
-- If the player guesses incorrectly 3 times in a row then a game over message will be displayed and the button is changed to play again
+- If the player guesses incorrectly 3 times in a row then a game over message will be displayed and the button is changed to play again #DONE
-- Green text if the number guess is correct
+- Green text if the number guess is correct #DONE
-- Display probability of guessing the number in the message
+- Display probability of guessing the number in the message #DONE
+- Check if the user guessed the same number twice, perhaps a new variable of guessed numbers, we can use a set